HaxeFlixel/flixel-docs/documentation/00_getting_started/02-hello-world-command-line.html.md

 You will now see a new folder named "HelloWorld" with all the files for your project being created automatically.

-## Add the "Hello World" FlxText
+## Add the "Hello World" `FlxText`

-Adding the text is as simple as opening the `PlayState.hx` file in the newly created source folder.

-The file will look like this:
+Adding the text is as simple as opening the `PlayState.hx` file in the newly created `source` folder.
+The file should look like this:

 ``` haxe
 package;